The programme lasts for 3.5 years

 .
 They will also have an opportunity to take part in student sports competitions or regattas e.g. of pedal boats, prototypes of boats with electric drives and photovoltaic cells, sailing drones, underwater vehicles etc.

-project.
-If the project is awarded the subsidy (the decision will be announced in February 2018 at the latest), students in the course will receive additional support and the course will be even more attractive.
-Below, you can read a list of the most important benefits of the subsidy from the EU funds for the Naval Architecture programme:
+tudents in this course will receive additional support and the course will be even more attractive.
+Below, you can read a list of the most important benefits of the subsidy from the EU funds for the Naval Architecture

 - Studying free of charge for all students, including the ones from outside the EU starting the Naval Architecture programme in autumn 2018.
 Those students will not have to pay for the whole studying period of 3.5 years as long as they complete each semester.
 However, the number of students from outside the EU who will be able to study free of charge is limited.